Srekel/the-debuginator/README.md

 	DebuginatorOnItemChangedCallback on_item_changed_callback, void* user_data,
 	const char** value_titles, void* values, int num_values, int value_size)
 ```

+Don't be alarmed - there are utility functions that make it easier to use! :) See below.

 Each *item* is defined by its path.
 If you create two items with the same path, only one will actually exist - with the data from the last call.